Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 # Citation:

-Falah J, Lee P-C, Yoo C, Chon HJ, Cheon J, Kudo M, Huang Y-H, Scheiner B, Valenzi E, Crowley F, Hsu W-F, Celsa C, Galle PR, Vivaldi C, Lin RP-T, Lombardi P, Stefanini B, Dalbeni A, Rakaee M, Pinato DJ.
-206P Development of a machine-learning model on pre-treatment characteristics to predict long-term survivorship to atezolizumab plus bevacizumab in advanced hepatocellular carcinoma.
-ESMO Real World Data and Digital Oncology.
-2025;10:100402. doi:10.1016/j.esmorw.2025.100402.
+author  = {Falah, J. and Lee, P.-C. and Yoo, C. and Chon, H.J. and Cheon, J. and Kudo, M. and Huang, Y.-H. and Scheiner, B. and Valenzi, E. and Crowley, F. and Hsu, W.-F. and Celsa, C. and Galle, P.R. and Vivaldi, C. and Lin, R.P.-T. and Lombardi, P. and Stefanini, B. and Dalbeni, A. and Rakaee, M. and Pinato, D.J.}, title   = {206P Development of a machine-learning model on pre-treatment characteristics to predict long-term survivorship to atezolizumab plus bevacizumab in advanced hepatocellular carcinoma}, journal = {ESMO Real World Data and Digital Oncology}, year    = {2025}, volume  = {10}, pages   = {100402}, doi     = {10.1016/j.esmorw.2025.100402}

 # Contact:

 If you have any questions or comments, please feel free to contact: falah.rahim@unn.no